MiningTcup/YouClient/README.md

 - **Extended Video Information**: Gain access to additional video details that aren't typically available on YouTube, enriching your understanding and appreciation of the content.
 - **Advanced Search Options**: Utilize extra search functionalities to find exactly what you're looking for with greater precision and efficiency.
 - **Untraceable**: Enjoy your favorite content without leaving a trace in your browsing history, offering complete privacy and discretion.
+- **Ad-free**: Watch your favorite videos without any interruptions from advertisements, enhancing your viewing experience.
 ## Getting Started

-To start using YouClient quickly and with full features, go to the [website](https://miningtcup.github.io/YouClient/).
+To start using YouClient quickly and with full features, go to the [website](error).
 To get a more untraceable and secure experience, download [index.html](index.html).
 Note that the downloaded version does not include some features, such as a home page, due to API restrictions.

 ## Disclaimer